tingbot/tingbot-docs/docs/guides/touch-buttons.md

 Buttons
 =======

-If the version of Tide you installed is one that includes button examples then these can be selected from the **File -&gt; Examples** menu.
+Tide includes some handy examples that can be selected from the **File -&gt; Examples** menu.
 For instance:

 ![image](images/TingbotBT001.png)